Importance of Communication Skills image

 Now imagine you are trying to make a decision with someone who operates at the opposite end of that continuum.
 Whether it is booking a holiday, choosing a school for your children, or managing the home finances – being able to understand where you and your partner are in terms of how you view things can be immensely helpful.

 communication skills imageAt work, presenting a detailed case to a big picture boss or client will not help to seal the deal.
 Micro-managing and abundant detail will drain big picture employees of their motivation faster than you can blink.
-But by the same token, missing out important information for someone who operates with detail reduces the value of what you are bringing to the situation.
+By the same token, missing out important information for someone who operates with detail reduces the value of what you are bringing to the situation.
 And, of course, there will be times when one or the other, or both approaches are needed – flexibility is key not just for effective communication but also in effectively navigating our way through life at work and at home.

 • Which do you connect to and which do you struggle with?